pre6/ECOBEE/README.md

 # How Much Does the Furnace Impact the Gas Bill?

-In an attempt to understand how much I impact the gas bill by increasing the temperature, I have analyzed data from my HVAC system and my furnace bill.
+In an attempt to understand how much I impact the gas bill by increasing the temperature, I have analyzed data from my HVAC system and my gas bill.
 I took data from the ecobee thermostat from June 29th to December 18th.
-I correlated this data with the furnace bill from times within this period.
+I correlated this data with the gas bill from times within this period.

 ## 1. Visualizing the Data: